-What do your parents think?!
+1. What do your parents think?!

-"People ask my daughter, 'have you always had a thing for Asian (or black, etc.) men?'
+"'Have you always had a thing for Asian (or black, etc.) men?'
 'What do your parents think?'
 'Are you worried how the kids will look?'" — Dana, 54

 "One thing I get a lot of is women who want to tell me all about the black boyfriend they had in college whom their parents made them break up with.
 Another thing we both get is, 'You must be so proud of Barack Obama!'
 Why?
 He's not OUR bi-racial child." — Alina, 44